Monday 2 September 2024

 Bike restoration including the chain case

 The above indicator rod is in Normal and Low gear positions respectively use ether for adjusting the cable.
-Bottom gear is a hard pull on the selector, but not excessively hard.
+Bottom gear is a hard pull on the selector, like all FG or FW variable speed hubs.
 DynoHub is FG 55-1, (January 1955) it differs from the FW on my Lenton Sport in that it is, chrome-plated pressed steel and all four speeds are easy to select, that it is not worn.
 That is, it is not so heavily sprung on the Bottom gear.
+The basket is dry and crumbling it absorbed a lot of linseed oil which I brushed on it.

 The lights worked anyway, but I have corrected the wiring and the switch now includes the rear light properly.
 Surprisingly the generator return path was through the bike frame, and it worked, so the brake cables may have been connecting the return path?